The 10 Stop

 Other than the surreal results, I love long exposures because they make me concentrate on my composition and exposure time much more than I otherwise would.
 Since a slight change in composition requires me to remove the filter, refocus and then re-attach the filter, I take less photos, but also leave a shoot with less throw-a-ways (at least by my standards).
 Less shots also means less opportunities to get the desired result.
 I recently shot a sunrise in Morro Bay and had maybe ten minutes of good light as the sun started to hit famous Morro Rock as it peaked through the fog.
 About two minutes into the good light I switched to my telephoto, set the timer for around three minutes and crossed my fingers the vibrant color would stay through most of the exposure.

 Long exposures require A LOT of patience as you’ll be waiting around for up to several minutes per shot.
 This gives me so much more time to sit back and enjoy the scenery.
 This is why I really love long exposures.
 I’m primarily a landscape photographer because this passion takes me to beautiful spots.
 Standing around watching a sunrise or sunset and only having to occasionally be bothered to press a button lets me focus on what it’s all about: appreciating our planet’s gorgeous natural wonders.

 And the most important thing to consider for getting into long exposure photography: A very sturdy tripod.
 Some of the best conditions for the most dramatic results occur during harsh weather and blustering winds.
-This is why I’ve opted for the Really Right Stuff TVC-33 Tripod and BH-55 LR Ballhead, even though my largest lens is a 70-200mm/f2.8.
+This is why I’ve opted for the Really Right Stuff TVC-33 tripod and BH-55 lever release ball head, even though my largest lens is a 70-200mm/f2.8.
 I know that in these windy settings I can walk away from the tripod, keep my shutter open for several minutes and still end up with a tack-sharp photograph.